-Flexible filament can be tricky to print.
-Slicer software settings and your 3D printer hardware both come into play when trying to get a successful print.
+3D Printing flexible filament on a desktop 3D printer can be a bit tricky.
+Slicer software settings and 3D printer hardware both come into play when trying to get a successful print.

 Slicer software settings

 Mainly, print speed and retraction are the slicer software settings you need to get right.
-Firstly, you will want to print really slow and also make sure to turn off retraction.
+Our advice is to print really slow and to turn off retraction.
 Constant retracting and extruding can cause under-extrusion.

 3D printer hardware

 The build surface and extruder type of your 3D printer are also important.
 When printing on a cold print bed make sure to use some sort of adhesive layer.
-Although, when your printer has a heated bed with a glass surface there’s a fair chance you don’t need an extra adhesive layer.
+In case your printer has a heated bed with a glass surface there’s a fair chance you don’t need an extra adhesive layer.

 Bowden versus Direct Extruder

-A few years ago it was basically only possible to print flexible 3D printer filament with a direct extruder instead of a bowden extruder.
+A few years ago it was basically impossible to print flexible 3D printer filament with a bowden extruder.
 However, times have changed and extruders have improved a lot.
 Nowadays you have a good chance your bowden extruder is also up to the task.